I came to the summer camp experience late in life.

 I was never a summer camp counselor.
 I worked with children, but my experiences were with at-risk teens (at a psych ward) and children with cancer (at the Dana Farber Cancer Institute).

-I had graduated from the University of Michigan, worked for 3 years and entered Kellogg Business School before I set foot on my first camp property.
+I had graduated from the University of Michigan, worked for 3 years, and entered Kellogg Business School at Northwestern before I set foot on my first camp property.

 I married into camp.
-A former investment banker, Steve and his brother were building a new summer camp on a beautiful lake in Texas near the town of Marble Falls.
-And after graduating from Harvard Business School, he planned to make “summer camping” his career.
+A former investment banker, Steve, and his brother were building a new summer camp on a beautiful lake in Texas near the town of Marble Falls.
+And after graduating from Harvard Business School, he planned to make “summer camp” his career.
 We started dating while he was in Boston.
 I knew early on that I was not just dating a guy, but also a Texan and a camp-nut.
-As I started to think about our being together permanently, I knew that camp was part of the deal.
+As I started to think about the prospect of being together permanently, I knew that camp was part of the deal.

 Each year, however, I found myself understanding it a bit more.
-I would get a chance to talk with a camper at a meal and see her eyes light up as she talked about camp: “I can be MYSELF at camp and I LOVE that.
+I would get a chance to chat with a camper at a meal and see her eyes light up as she talked about camp: “I can be MYSELF at camp and I LOVE that.
 I wish I could be like this ALL THE TIME!”
-(For those of you who speak often to teen-age girls, you understand the need to capitalize the key words.)
-I would watch as campers hugged their parents at closing, as if they never wanted to be parted again only to exclaim “I’m coming back next year”!
+(For those of you who speak often to teenage girls, you understand the need to capitalize the key words.)
+I would watch as campers hugged their parents at closing, as if they never wanted to be parted again, only to exclaim “I’m coming back next year!”

 As time passed, I started to see and feel the magic of camp.
-I attended 2-3 national and regional conferences annually on camp.
+I attended 2-3 national and regional camp conferences annually.
 I would listen to Steve passionately espouse the power of the away-from-home, community experience.
 And I kept seeing the campers grow.
-After hours of conversation and observation, I found myself enthusiastically buying into our Mission Statement: “to help every camper grow into the Champion God intends him or her to be.”
+After hours of conversation and observation, I found myself enthusiastically buying into our Mission Statement: “to help every camper grow into the Champion they are intended to be.”

 My education was coming along nicely.

 The summer of 2005 was the final watershed.
-Our three oldest children (twin boys daughter who were 8 and 7 at the time) went to camp for the first time.
-Sending them had been harder than I had suspected it would be.
-I was reminded of my mother (a former Lamaze instructor) being shocked at the pain of childbirth.
-Despite my understanding of camp, letting go had been hard, but worth it as they returned home so happy and with so many new skills that I was awed.
-Their newly acquired talents are more than an improved tennis backhand and an ability to water-ski, but extend to making their own beds, being responsible for their belongings, and, best of all, having the confidence to meet new people and prosper in whatever situation might arise.
+Our three oldest children (twin 8-year-old boys and a 7-year-old daughter) went to camp for the first time.
+Sending them had been harder than I suspected it would be.
+Despite my understanding of camp, letting go had been hard.
+Upon their return, I realized immediately that it was worth it - they came back home so happy and with so many new skills that I was awed.
+Their newly acquired talents were more than an improved tennis backhand and an ability to water-ski, but extended to making their own beds, being responsible for their belongings, and, best of all, having the confidence to meet new people and prosper in whatever situation might arise.